NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 6AA(A)
     - Made a strong hit
     - Launches
+- 6AAA(A)
+    - Damage increased from 3 to 4 on each hit
+    - Has less lift
-- 6AAA(A) does one more damage on each hit with less lift and better connection in the air
+    - Has better connection in the air
 - 4A DEF from frames 11-35, animation ends frame 51
 - 4B blockstun adjusted (TODO: in what way?)
 - Act4A